ivelum/landing/content/blog/why-you-shouldnt-start-with-a-mobile-app/index.md

 projects—start as a web app to iterate quickly and prove your idea, and build mobile apps later when the idea proves to be successful.

-## Summary
+## Ready to Start Smarter?

-For most new projects, building a web app is a much faster way to prove the idea and iterate on it quickly.
-And after the idea proves to be successful, you may consider building mobile apps for additional user convenience.
+For most new products, a web app is the fastest way to validate your idea and iterate.

-Of course, there are exceptions to this.
-If your app absolutely needs low-level access to a mobile device or the best performance possible, yes—start with a mobile app.
-Or, if you’re building in an area where almost all competitors have mobile apps, like taxis, messaging, or games, starting with a mobile app also makes sense.

-And if you need help building a web or mobile app, we at ivelum are happy to help.
+Mobile can come later—once there's traction.

+Some cases do justify starting with mobile: if you need deep device access, top-tier performance, or are entering a mobile-first space like messaging or gaming.

+Need help deciding?
 [Book a free consultation](/consultation) to discuss your project idea and get a plan specifically tailored to your needs.